markus13erger/MCSB/WS_2019_project_23.md

 -- Missing --

 ## Task 2: Data Collection
-Since we were only left with two group members, each one of us was responsible for collecting two different datasets, such that we have all the data to build our semantic app.
+Since we were only left with two group members, one of us was responsible for collecting two different datasets, such that we have all the data to build our semantic app.
 ### Markus Berger:
 #### Spotify Data:
 After a quick google search I found a link to request my personal data according to the GDPR regulations, which is explicitly stated on their homepage.
 How to get the personal data is not directly stated, but when logging in on their homepage and going to the privacy settings I found a step by step guide to get my data.